 Ironically, this latter warning is a nearly exact description of how the Mormon church was founded:

 In 1820, Joseph Smith Jr., age 14, went into the woods near Palmyra, New York to pray concerning the different denominations of Christianity.
 Allegedly, God the Father and Jesus appeared to him and told him not to join any of those churches.
 Three years later an angel named Moroni, the son of the leader of a people called the Nephites who had lived in the Americas around 400 AD, appeared to Smith and told him that Smith had been chosen to translate a book written on golden plates by Moroni's father.
-Smith claimed to receive the plates along with instructions to begin the translation, which was published in 1830 as the Book of Mormon.
-The Book of Mormon is supposedly the account of an ancient people who came from the Middle-East to the Americas.
+Smith claimed to receive the plates along with instructions to begin the translation, which was published in 1830 as the Book of Mormon - supposedly the account of an ancient people who came from the Middle-East to the Americas.
 Smith claimed that during the translation process, John the Baptist appeared to him and ordained him to accomplish the divine work of restoring the true church by preaching the true gospel which, allegedly, had been lost from the earth.
 From 1833-1835, a collection of additional 'revelations from God' to Joseph Smith were published by the LDS church as the 'Doctrine and Covenants'.
 In 1880 another work, the 'Pearl of Great Price', was also added to the Mormon body of 'scripture'.
 (Dr. Michael Davis.
 Is Mormonism Christian?)

 History and Beliefs